We hold two club championships each year, one for running and one for Triathlon.

 The full rules are as follows:

-- There are four categories within the Club Championship: Ladies, Senior Men, Male Veterans (40+), Male Super-Veterans (50+).
+- There are five categories within the Club Championship: Ladies, Senior Men, Male Veterans (40+), Male Super-Veterans (50+) and Male Extra-Super Veterans (60+).

 - The category within which a runner competes is decided for the year based on the runner’s gender and age on the date of the first club championship race they complete in the year.